best seat on a plane

 The best seats in Business Class

 In Business Class, I’ll always book a window seat at least one row away from the galley and lavatories.
 Bulkhead seats are more often than not considered the best seats on a plane.
-They offer more room than other regular seats but I would only choose a bulkhead seat if they have doors.
-This is due to their proximity to the galley or toilets – the light emanating from the galley or people using the toilets may form a disturbance.
+They offer more room than other regular seats but I would only choose a bulkhead seat if they’re not directly behind the galley or toilets, or if the seat has a door.

-One exception is Singapore Airlines’ Business Class, where you can only stretch your legs or sleep in a diagonal position due to the footwell’s location to the side of the seat in front.
+In Singapore Airlines’ Business Class on long-haul flights, you can only stretch your legs or sleep in a diagonal position due to the footwell’s location to the side of the seat in front.
 If you’re flying Business Class on Singapore Airlines, try to book the bulkhead as these seats provide the most legroom and you don’t have to sleep at an angle as there’s a large ottoman instead of a footwell to rest your legs.

-Me flying with a Singapore Airlines A350 in Business Class – notice how my legs are stretched out diagonally.
+Me flying on a Singapore Airlines A350 in Business Class – notice how my legs are stretched out diagonally.

 The best seats in Economy Class

-On shorter flights in Economy, I’ll typically choose a window seat (for the views) and pay extra to sit in the front of the cabin or at the bulkhead for more legroom.
+On short-haul flights in Economy, I’ll typically choose a window seat (for the views) and pay extra to sit in the front of the cabin.
+If available, I’ll book an Economy+ seat that offers more legroom.

 Read more about the safest seats on a plane, my favourite travel pillow and my favourite plane to fly on.